LT-IntroToAI-SY2526/assignment-1-usurfonrocks/a1_writeup.md

 After completing your problems, reflect on:

-1. **What was your initial experience with Python?** Python seemed much simpler than other programming languages because I feel as though there aren't as
+1. **What was your initial experience with Python?** Python seemed much simpler than other programming languages because I feel as though there aren't as many restrictions

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.